Bakili Muluzi: 2009 presidential candidacy

 In early March 2007, with many prominent members of the UDF calling for Muluzi to run for president in 2009, the party said that he would have until March 11 to declare whether he intended to run.
 Accordingly, on that date Muluzi announced that he would seek the party's nomination as its presidential candidate.
 The question of whether Muluzi is eligible to run again has raised some controversy.
 Because the constitution refers to a limit of two consecutive terms, this could be regarded as enabling Muluzi to run again after being out of office for a term.

 The Chairman of the Anti-Corruption Bureau (ACB), Alex Nampota, announced on March 17, 2008, that the ACB intended to prosecute Muluzi for allegedly diverting about 11 million dollars of donor money into his personal account; Nampota said that the ACB had asked the courts to lift an injunction that prevented it from questioning Muluzi.
 Kennedy Makwangwala, the Secretary-General of the UDF, denounced this as "political persecution".

 On April 24, 2008, a UDF convention chose Muluzi as the party's 2009 presidential candidate.
-He received 1,950 votes against 38 for Vice-President Cassim Chilumpha.
+He received 1,950 votes against 38 for Vice-president Cassim Chilumpha.

 On March 20, 2009, the Malawi Electoral Commission passed a judgement to bar Bakili Muluzi from running for the presidency for the third time.
-Muluzi challenged this, but on May 16, only three days before the election, the Constitutional Court ruled that Muluzi could not run again.
+Muluzi challenged this, but on May 16, only three days before the election, the Constitutional Court of Malawi ruled that Muluzi could not run again.
 By that point, Muluzi and the UDF had thrown their support behind the candidacy of John Tembo, the president of the Malawi Congress Party (MCP).

 Muluzi announced on December 23, 2009, that he was retiring from active politics and that Friday Jumbe was replacing him as UDF leader.